kgotleleloBBD/firstprojectstandards/README.md

 Semicolons instead of ASI.
 spacing after semicolons.
 Enforce a whitespace after the comment literal.
-Require spacing around infix operators.
+Require spacing around infix and unary operators.
 No spacing inside parentheses.

 ## Best Practices
 Curly braces on the next line.
 Nocomplexity from 15 and beyond not allowed.
 No new operators allowed.
 No operators with functions allowed.
 Don't allow void operators.
 Don't allow with operators.

 ## ECMAScript 6 (ES6)
 enforces parentheses around arrow function parameters regardless of arity.